fire17/hydejack-starter-kit/projects/dev/_posts/2020-7-30-globaldata.md

   Multi-Processing in python done right!
 sitemap: true
 ---
 ## GlobalData + XObject
 ## XObject
 XObject makes a dynamic expando object in python that is built uppon global data.
-It can hold it's own value, and also hold child xobjects These xobjects are global accross all processes, autosaved, and super easy to create with xo. generator
+It can hold it's own value, and also hold child xobjects.
+These xobjects are global accross all processes, autosaved, and super easy to create with xo. generator

 >